 City Works Eatery and Pour House Disney Springs Location

-City House Eatery and Pour House is on the West Side of Disney Springs.
+City Works Eatery and Pour House is on the West Side of Disney Springs.
 That means if you’re standing at its front doors looking out, the big white “tent” of Cirque du Soleil is to your left, House of Blues is directly across from you, and NBA Experience is directly to your right with connecting door access.
 Other nearby neighbors?
-Jaleo, Splitsville, AMC Movies, Exposition Park, DisneyStyle, Super Hero Headquarters (one of Tad and Lily's favorite Disney Springs stops), Disney’s Candy Cauldron, and Star Wars™ Galactic Outpost to name a few.
+Jaleo, Splitsville, AMC Movies, Exposition Park, DisneyStyle, Super Hero Headquarters (one of Tad and Lily's favorite Disney Springs stops), Disney’s Candy Cauldron and Star Wars™ Galactic Outpost to name a few.
 If the building looks familiar, it’s the former home of DisneyQuest.

 The Vibe Inside City Works Eatery and Pour House

 With 10 locations, City Works calls itself an "eatery and pour house"-style restaurant.
 But what does that mean?
 With its casual vibe, huge TV screens playing multiple sports games at once, loud music, direct access into the NBA Experience, and a real-time sports news ticker lighting up outside screens, it feels like a really big, nice sports bar with a lot of beer.
 (Really big = 8,632 square feet inside + an outdoor patio + three bars.
 TV screens = 17 flatscreen HDTVs including a massive video “wall.”)

 City Works Eatery and Pour House Food and Drinks